bens4lsu/theskinny-publish/Content/blog2/your-mother-and-i-have-been-recently-intimate.md

 Without a pause, "BECUASE SHE WAS PRETTY SORE AFTER THE FUCKIN' I SLAPPED ON HER LAST NIGHT!"

-The old people reacted similarly to the old people dining near Rodney Dangerfield during the dinner in <i>Caddyshack</i>.
+The old people reacted similarly to the old people dining near Rodney Dangerfield during the dinner in *Caddyshack*.
 I was handed my new drink right about that time, and I fled the scene, hoping to be spared if anyone was going to be asked to leave.

 But I have been laughing at that line ever since.